What Is Cancer?

 Every cell has a central part called the nucleus, which contains the genetic material inherited from parents.
 The nucleus tells each cell how to operate.
-All the information that is needed to make a human being is contained in the nucleus of every cell, in a molecule called deoxyribonucleic acid or DNA for short.
-DNA is divided up into structures called chromosomes.
-Humans have 46 chromosomes, 23 from each parent.
-Each chromosome is made up of sections or genes which provide specific orders to the cell.
+All the information that is needed to make a human being is contained in the nucleus of every cell, in a molecule called deoxyribonucleic acid (DNA).
+DNA is contained within chromosomes.
+Humans have 46 chromosomes.
+Each chromosome is made up of genes which provide specific orders to the cell.

 Cells divide and multiply throughout life